 The Sponsors of Mass Save® offer incentives and assistance to support the construction of Passive House multi-family buildings (five units or more) with deep energy savings.
 Certification and performance incentives are available to assist builders and developers in achieving Passive House certification or similar levels of efficiency.
 Since the launch in August 2019, over 70 Passive House Feasibility studies have been completed, and 119 buildings, with over 6,700 units, are on track for Passive House certification by 2026.

 Passive House building techniques address energy usage and resiliency, resulting in significant and long-lasting primary energy savings compared to homes built to conventional building codes.
 The Sponsors of Mass Save® provide technical support in the form of feasibility studies and energy modeling as well as financial incentives to cover the incremental cost of building to, or exceeding, Passive House standards.
 We structured our offerings to reduce the risk a developer may perceive in pursuing Passive House standards by providing incentive payments aligned with the feasibility, design, and construction phases.

 What is Passive House?

 Passive House refers to the ultimate goal in high efficiency design: buildings that minimize energy consumption and have added indoor air quality, comfort, and durability features.
 Passive House design focuses on robust insulation and air tightness, high-performing glazing, and simplified mechanical systems, to achieve significantly lower energy use, while creating a comfortable and durable space for inhabitants.
-The Passive House Institute (PHI) and the Passive House Institute US (PHIUS) established two independent standards and provide certifications for such buildings: The PHIUS+ Passive Building standard and the International Passive House Standard.
+The Passive House Institute (PHI) and Phius established two independent standards and provide certifications for such buildings: Phius + Passive Building standard and the International Passive House Standard.